Wild Amazonian Formula

 How should you take Amazonian Formula?
 Are there any contraindications?

 Wild Amazonian Formula is not recommended for those suffering from auto-immune diseases because in these individuals, stimulating the immune system threatens, rather than protects, the body.
 In addition, some of the plants used, particularly mullaca, can produce a mild hypotensive and anti-coagulant effect.

 To optimise supplementation, it’s advisable to follow the recommendations below:

 - Make sure you get the right amount of sleep for your needs (7 hours a night is often the minimum required).

 - Don’t smoke and try to use household products that contain a minimum of chemicals.

 - Always wash your fruit and vegetables or make sure you choose organic varieties.

 - Eat a healthy diet, prioritising immune-stimulant foods such as mushrooms, garlic, onions and shallots.

-Wild Amazonian Formula can be combined with Reishi extract or Green Propolis to maximise its effects on immunity, or with Nicotinamide Mononucleotide 125 mg to add powerful anti-ageing effects.
+Wild Amazonian Formula can be combined with Reishi extract or Adaptix to maximise its effects on immunity, or with Nicotinamide Mononucleotide 125 mg to add powerful anti-ageing effects.